terralang/terra/release/share/terra/README.md

   * LLVM and Clang (see suppport table below)
   * LuaJIT (note this is downloaded and installed automatically by default)
   * *Optional:* CUDA
+  * *Note:* In addition to CUDA, Terra also supports AMD and Intel GPUs.
+However, Terra does not link their GPU toolkits directly so this is not a build requirement.

 On recent versions of Ubuntu, you can get these dependencies with: